penalte/OpenWrt-ICE-T/README.md

 ### Development

 #### Additional Message Banner
 To maintain UI consistency, every script should include an `additional_message` variable.
-This variable is used to display additional messages or warnings to the user and will be shown at the next banner refresh.
+This variable is used to display additional banner messages or warnings to the user and will be shown at the next UI selection refresh.

 You can use the following tags to categorize your messages:
 - `[INFO]` for informational messages